Furikuda/bork/docs/deployment/automated-local.rst

     # Create backups
     #

-    # Options for borg create
+    # Options for bork create
     BORG_OPTS="--stats --one-file-system --compression lz4 --checkpoint-interval 86400"

     # Set BORG_PASSPHRASE or BORG_PASSCOMMAND somewhere around here, using export,
     # if encryption is used.

-    # No one can answer if Borg asks these questions, it is better to just fail quickly
+    # No one can answer if Bork asks these questions, it is better to just fail quickly
     # instead of hanging.
     export BORG_RELOCATED_REPO_ACCESS_IS_OK=no
     export BORG_UNKNOWN_UNENCRYPTED_REPO_ACCESS_IS_OK=no

-    # Log Borg version
+    # Log Bork version
-    borg --version
+    bork --version

     echo "Starting backup for $DATE"

     # This is just an example, change it however you see fit
-    borg create $BORG_OPTS \
+    bork create $BORG_OPTS \
       --exclude root/.cache \
       --exclude var/lib/docker/devicemapper \
       $TARGET::$DATE-$$-system \